rickyqin005/RHSX/README.md

 # RHSX
-RHSX is a trading platform used by Richmond Hill High School's Finance Club.
-It includes a discord bot where users can interact with to trade fictitious stocks and an API to fetch data.
+RHSX is an order-driven trading platform used by Richmond Hill High School's Finance Club.
+It includes a discord bot which users can interact with and an API to fetch data.

 ## Discord Slash Commands
 Optional parameters are *italicized*.

 ### /join
-Adds a user to the trader list, granting access to the platform.
+Adds a user to the trading platform, allowing them to trade.

 ### /trader info
 Displays the user's general account information.